IibrahimEren/OpenCV-Training-Repository/README.md

 # OpenCV-Training-Repository
 1. This repository contains a collection of Python codes for training in OpenCV.
 The codes are designed to be easy to understand and follow, even for beginners.
 They are also well-commented, so you just need to now some python basics and you ready to use these codes.
 I hope you find this repository useful!
 2. Due to GitHub's upload limits, some of the videos and images used in this project cannot be added to the repository.
-Unfortunately, you will need to add a compatible image or video to the code when you want to use it.
+Therefor you need to upload from [this](https://mega.nz/file/o7FWXJAJ#xBWiusgX5rPMvxQ5X2sU3__aU2Xusp91XPgC75jYfOo) link and put the right directory